WTKM-FM

-WTKM-FM (104.9 MHz) is a commercial FM radio station in Hartford, Wisconsin, serving the Greater Milwaukee radio market.
+WTKM-FM (104.9 FM) is a commercial radio station licensed to Hartford, Wisconsin, United States, and serving the Greater Milwaukee market.
 It is owned by Tomsun Media, LLC, which is operated by David and Connie Stout.
-The radio studios are on North Main Street at Summer Street.
-WTKM-FM airs a full service radio format of classic country music, with local news, weather, talk and high school sports.
+The studios are on North Main Street at Summer Street.
+WTKM-FM airs a full service format of classic country music, with local news, weather, talk and high school sports.

-WTKM-FM is a Class A FM station.
-It has an effective radiated power of 5,800 watts.
-The transmitter is on West Waterford Road in Hartford, shared with its sister station, WPTT 1540 AM.
+WTKM-FM's transmitter is sited on West Waterford Road in Hartford.